csi-lnmiit/SIP2017-Online-Quizzing-Website/README.md

 when the users open up the site they see the information in a format that is easy to read and relevant.

-<strong>Back-end:<strong> A back-end developer is a type of programmer who creates the
+<strong>Back-end:</strong> A back-end developer is a type of programmer who creates the
 logical back-end and core computational logic of a website, software or information system.
 The language used is PHP, also MySQL is an open source relational database management system (RDBMS) based on Structured